Q: How do I start a development project when outsourcing?

 - It will be cost-effective.

-If you’re curious about who our Swedish and Indian projects leaders are, click this link and we will send you their profiles.
+If you’re curious about who our Swedish and Indian projects leaders are, contact us to set up a meeting with a project leader.

 Q: Do you work with non-technical clients as well or only clients who have their own developers in-house?